 - where should I be located in order to better organize my day trip

-- should I choose an organized tour and what would be the advantages for that
+- should I choose an organized tour and what would be the advantages of that

-Since the Cinque Terre are placed somehow in the Northern part of Italy, yet close to some more central destinations, I think there are several options when considering a Cinque Terre day trip.
+Since the Cinque Terre is placed somehow in the Northern part of Italy, yet close to some more central destinations, I think there are several options when considering a Cinque Terre day trip.

 Traveling from Rome, Venice or Naples, or even Milan to the Cinque Terre might prove to be tricky because the commute is longer than what I would recommend when you are not considering spending the night.
 Thus, your trip will be not lived to the fullest.

 Read before you go: All the things to know before traveling to Italy

 However, there are certain towns to use as a starting point and find it easy to organize an escape.
 Of course, the easiest way is to organize a Cinque Terre day trip from La Spezia.
 Or to get there in the first place from Florence, or even on a day trip from Lucca.

 And I’ll talk about all of them below, together with tips on making your way to Italy’s Coastline.

 The easiest way of getting to the Cinque Terre from another larger town in Italy is to take a trip from Florence to Cinque Terre.

 The distance from Florence to Cinque Terre by car is less than 200 km.
 However, I wouldn’t plan to go from one town to the other by car.
 The roads are perked on steep hills, endlessly winding, and finding a parking space can prove to be both tricky and expensive.

 Getting from Florence to Cinque Terre by train would be a somewhat better option.
 The train ride takes roughly 2 h 30, and you don’t have to worry about anything except getting off at the right stop.
 And maybe that one change (“cambi” in the below screenshot) you must do until La Spezia from where you will take the Cinque Terre train.